 No more than 30 hours each for job exploration counseling, work-based learning, counseling on postsecondary opportunities, workplace readiness training, and self-advocacy, per state fiscal year.

 When authorized by the VR counselor, the provider may provide up to the maximum number of hours per category per state fiscal year to provide the service.

+When a provider has more than one approved Pre-ETS curriculum, each is considered a distinct activity.
+The hourly limits can be applied to each separately (up to 30 hours per Pre-ETS area per student per fiscal year).
+When providing more than one curriculum to a student through the same provider, the VRC must consider the benefit to the student.
+While repetition and exposure to different approaches to Pre-ETS are not unusual needs for students, there may be additional benefit to receiving training from a different provider in some cases.

 The ratio of students to trainers must not be greater than six students to one trainer.